Storm Chaos in Palma: Why a Storm Slows the Airport So Much — and What Needs to Change

 Practical measures can be derived from today’s experience:

-- Early warning and slot management: An automated system that dynamically releases and reallocates slots when an Orange alert is issued would reduce cascading delays.
+- Early warning and slot management: An automated system that dynamically releases and reallocates slots when an Orange alert is issued would reduce cascading delays, as discussed in Power Outage and Storm: What the Incident at Palma Airport Really Reveals.

 - Better passenger communication: Push notifications, clear notices at gates and additional information counters calm people more quickly than endless waiting loops.
 Today long lines formed at information points and phones were constantly ringing.